mcilloni/fork/README.md

 Remember to link rt.o: it contains the entry point of a Fork application. libforkparse.a and libctrans.a are part of the compiler and are generally not very useful if not hacking on the compiler itself.

+# License

+The entirety of code in this repository is licensed under MPL 2.0.
+See `LICENSE` for more info.